 This is a standard goals essay.
 Personal MBA Coach recommends beginning your essay by providing some background context about yourself and detailing your career accomplishments to date.
 This does not mean that applicants should detail their entire careers or repeat what is on their resume.
 However, LBS is looking to understand how your past career has prepared you to achieve your goals.
 Therefore, you should include some discussion of your career in terms of how it relates to your aspirations.

 After sharing this background information, go on to discuss your MBA goals.
-If you are having trouble articulating your goals, take a look at Personal MBA Coach’s six key pieces of advice here.
+If you are having trouble articulating your goals, take a look at Personal MBA Coach’s six key pieces of essay advice.
 This section should be a good portion of your essay and should include a specific short-term and long-term goal.

 Finally, the remainder of your essay should specifically discuss how attending London Business School will help you accomplish these goals.
 Be sure to research everything that London Business School’s MBA program has to offer and detail what you plan to take part in on campus.
 Is there a class you want to take?
 A club you hope to join?
 Mention these here and clearly explain how they relate to your MBA goals.
 Keep in mind that LBS is an international program, and a strong essay will explain why this is important to you.